TwintailTeam/ttl-wiki/docs/faq.md

 ### How do I report bugs or request features?

-You can [open an issue](https://github.com/TwintailTeam/TwintailLauncher/issues) on our GitHub repository.
+You can [open an issue](https://github.com/TwintailTeam/TwintailLauncher/issues) on our GitHub repository or on our [Discord](https://discord.gg/nDMJDwuj7s) in support channel.
 Please search existing issues first to avoid duplicates.

 ## Installation Questions